Zachary has spoken to audiences all around the country at conferences, universities, faith-based institutions, art exhibitions, and more

 Humans are prewired toward tribalism and groupishness.
 In fact, countless studies show that introducing any noticable difference between even identical groups will reliably stimulate behavior that flows from tribal psychology.
 Even if we would like to think otherwise, we do not experience the world as disinterested observers.
 We often ignore fact-based evidence in favor of confirming our pre-existing perceptions, validating our values, and enhancing our cultural identities.

-Influence & Persuasion
+Influence & Inspiration

 The Art of Influence: Changing Hearts, Minds, & Actions (Workshop)